What are the most important things to know about Stribild?

 - Keep Stribild and all medicines out of reach of children.

 Where can I find more information about Stribild?

 - This Patient Version drug summary is based on the following FDA label(s): Tablet.
-The Patient Counseling Information section of the label includes information for people taking Stribild.
+The Patient Package Insert includes information for people taking Stribild.

 - A list of FDA-approved HIV medicines, from HIVinfo.